 My experience with the Japanese

-I also thought that Japan would have a slightly cold climate, and I saw some signs of individuality and coldness.
-But I also saw a lot of the opposite, smiling people, talking and laughing all the time.
-The manners are amazing, I got tired of hearing sumimasen (excuses).
+I also thought that Japan would have a somewhat cold climate, and I saw some signs of individuality and coldness.
+But I also saw a lot of the opposite, smiling people, chatting and laughing all the time.
+The education is amazing, I got tired of hearing sumimasen (sorry).
 All the time, sometimes the person didn't even touch me and apologized.
-Not to mention the service, the people had total patience and served me with a smile on their face.
+Not to mention the service, people were very patient and served me with a smile on their faces.

 I could feel the regional difference between Tokyo and Kansai.
 In Tokyo, no stranger spoke to me, but when I climbed a mountain in Kyoto, every Japanese person who passed by greeted me, with one even giving me a chocolate.
 Meanwhile, all the foreigners who passed by said absolutely nothing.